Torquay United F.C.: Webber, O'Farrell and the glory years (1950–1970)

 The first attempt at a replay in London was cancelled, with the majority of United's travelling fans having already arrived in the capital.
 A week later though, in front of 55,000-strong crowd at White Hart Lane, the match went ahead.
-Jimmy Greaves scored a hat trick as Tottenham showed their class to win 5–1, Stubbs hitting Torquay's lone consolation goal.

-After finishing in 12th at the end of the season, Eric Webber was finally sacked after 15 years as manager by United's new chairman Tony Boyce, who felt the club needed refreshing; both Boyce and Webber's successor were soon to write their own part of United's history.

-Webber's replacement was Frank O'Farrell who arrived fresh from winning the Southern League title with Weymouth.
-In his first season in charge, O'Farrell oversaw Torquay's second promotion when they finished third in Division Four, while England won the World Cup on home soil.

-During the following couple of seasons O'Farrell used his connections at West Ham United to bring many ex-Hammers to Plainmoor, John Bond and ex-international Ken Brown being two famous Upton Park names to appear in gold and blue.
-At the end of their 1966–67 campaign United finished in seventh, and at the end of their 1967–68 season, United came very close to promotion to Division Two, once again.
+Jimmy Greaves scored a hat trick as Tottenham showed their class to win 5–1.
+After finishing in 12th at the end of the season, Eric Webber was finally sacked after 15 years as manager.
+Webber's replacement was Frank O'Farrell.
+In his first season in charge, O'Farrell oversaw Torquay's second promotion when they finished third in Division Four.
+At the end of their 1966–67 campaign United finished in seventh, and at the end of their 1967–68 season, United came very close to promotion to Division Two, once again, finishing fourth, two points behind Oxford United and Bury.

-With Torquay leading the table during Easter 1968, United got their first ever coverage on Match of the Day, beating promotion rivals Bury 3–0 in front of more than 10,000 fans at Plainmoor; however a poor run-in saw United finish fourth, two points behind the promoted duo, Oxford United and Bury, with Shrewsbury Town in third place.
 This period also coincided with the club's fans being voted the 'Best Behaved Supporters in the League'.
 The O'Farrell era ended in 1968–69, when he left to manage First Division Leicester City and later Manchester United.